-Sheer Khurma is a rich and delicious traditional milk dessert made during festival of Ramadan Eid.
+Sheer Khurma Recipe – A rich and delicious traditional milk sweet made during festival of Ramadan Eid-ul-Fitr and Eid-ul-Adha.
 It is prepared by simmering milk with nylon vermicelli, dates, dry fruits and sugar.
-Sheer Korma is the signature Mughlai dessert adored by the Muslims across India, Pakistan and Afghanistan.
-Here is how to make sheer khurma recipe at home.
+A popular signature Mughlai dessert adored by the Muslims across India, Pakistan and Afghanistan.

 A perfectly cooked milk delicacy, seasoned with tons of dry fruits is what we wait for the whole year.
-I literally get many calls and messages regarding this simmering hot and sweet festive delicacy.
+I literally get many calls and messages for to serve them this simmering hot and sweet festive delicacy.

-Most of my friends crave for Hyderabadi Sheer Khurma but, a little secret here is that I myself insanely crave for this.
-Omg! many of lovely people out there says to me, that they love muslim food so much and want to enjoy it every eid 🙂
+Most of my friends crave for Hyderabadi Sheer Khurma, but, a little secret here is that I myself insanely crave for this.
+Omg! many of my lovely people out there says to me, that they love muslim food so much and want to enjoy it every Eid 🙂

 What is Sheer Khurma?